The secrets behind money:

 US net foreign debt 2007

-Fred Eckhard stating UN’s permission for Iraq’s switch to
+Fred Eckhard stating UN’s permission for Iraq’s switch to the euro:

 Statistics of Iraqi oil exports in euros: